Sitting At His Feet

-I’ve been studying the book of Mark this summer and I was reintroduced to someone who just stopped me in my tracks!
+I’ve been studying the book of Mark and I was reintroduced to someone who just stopped me in my tracks!
 I’d like to tell you about this amazing woman!

 Her name is Mary and she was from a small town, less than two miles from Jerusalem, called Bethany!